Dan503/Swordion/README.md

 - If part of the class name is in ALL CAPS, it means it's a prefix.
 Prefix class segments are trying to tell you something.
 Eg. "JS-" means that the class/id is used by javascript.
 I haven't figured out what a full list of these prefixes should be yet.
 - `JS-` names should be an id unless the element appears multiple times on the page or is a modifier
-- Try to avoid applying styles to the `JS-` classes unless the styles are heavily integrated with the javascript functionality.
-Eg. In the above example, the active styling is applied to the .
+- Avoid applying styles to the `JS-` classes unless the class is a js modifier class that has functionality strongly tied into the styling (like the example above).
+This keeps everything sperate and easier to maintain.
 - Because SASS currently doesn't really support `.JS-& {/*...rules...*/}` I put the JS prefix _after_ the modifier in the js affected class name.

 --------------------

 ##Warning!

-*The notes below are out of date (and horribly formatted) but I want to put something up here to give an idea of what this thing can do.
-I'll update this later on to be more accurate (and prettier).
+_*The notes below are out of date (and horribly formatted) but I want to put something up here to give an idea of what this thing can do.
+I'll update this later on to be more accurate (and prettier)._

 --------------------